weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 #### Throws

-When exchange parameters are invalid
+Error When exchange parameters are invalid

 #### Example